Cloudsway-AI/smartsearch/README.md

 - **Web Search**: Supports keyword search, pagination, language, and safety level options
 - **Structured Output**: All results are returned in JSON format
-- **Platform Compatibility**: Suitable for ModelScope MCP platform and compatible clients
+- **Platform Compatibility**: Suitable for MCP platform and compatible clients

 ## Tools